LuisFranco12/Pokemon/README.md

     -npm start

 ## Contribute
-feel free to contribute to this project by: :- 1)forking the repositry and then cloning it into your computer 2)create a new branch for your changes
+feel free to contribute to this project by
+   1)forking the repositry and then cloning it into your computer 2)create a new branch for your changes
    3)add your changes and commit them(make sure its short and descriptive)